gopinathcs/csAgent/README.md

 ## About CS Agent

-This agent will fetch queries from ConverSight.ai platform based on the token supplied and connect to corresponding database to fetch data then convert to parquet file and upload to agent engine.
+CS Agent is an EL agent that extracts and loads data from databases behind a firewall for the ConverSight.ai platform.

-#### Currently handling the following databases
+#### Currently Supported Databases.

 1. mySQL

 #### Steps to run **CS Agent**

-1. Clone the repository
+1. Click the green dropdown in the upper right corner to clone or download the repository, or click this link to download the repository directly.(https://github.com/ConverSight/csAgent/archive/refs/tags/v0.1.0.zip)
 2. Change the configurations on the yaml file, it will be on the ***csAgent/config/config.yaml***
 3. For example, to change the **token**, look for the key **STATIC_TOKEN** and replace the value with your token.
+    Change ``STATIC_TOKEN: <TOKEN>`` to ``STATIC_TOKEN: 'JWT%20ajkshdjkfhaskjdhakshdfkahsdkjfhakdshf'``
-4. Once the configuration is set, run CS Agent by the following command
+5. Run CS Agent with the following command once the setup is complete.
     1. python app.py
-5. If you don't have python installed on your system, please check the below links on how to install python
+6. If you do not already have Python installed on your machine, please see the links below for instructions on how to do so.
     1. Windows (https://www.python.org/downloads/windows/)
     2. Linux - Ubuntu (`sudo apt install python3.8`)
     3. Mac (https://www.python.org/downloads/macos/)
-6. Once python is installed, install the necessary packages required by CS Agent from the **requirements.txt** file.
-Do the below step to install all the packages.
+7. Install the packages needed by CS Agent from the **requirements.txt** file after Python is installed.
+To install all of the packages, follow the steps below.
     1. ``pip install -r /path/to/requirements.txt``
     2. make sure pip is installed on your system